adnansyed101/adnansyed101/README.md

 ### About Me
 ---
 <div align="center">
   <p>I am a self taught programmer.
-I am completing my BBA from ULAB Though my education does not align with my carreer choice, this only shows my dedication towards programming.
-I belief, I have the knowledge and dedication to satisfy and over deliver the customer needs.
-Further in life, I want to lead a team of my own and teach them how to be an asset for the firm.</p>
+I am able to create large scale products using modern tech stacks like MERN and PERN.
+I am fluent in Next Js.
+Currently I am working as a part time junior developer with people from all over the world.
+I wish to be DevOps engineer and create industry level servers</p>
 </div>